FascinatedBox/lily/garden/README.md

 -- or --

-// Download directly from a provider (github only at the moment) ./garden.py install github jesserayadkins/lily = 0.16
+// Download directly from a provider (github only at the moment) ./garden.py install github jesserayadkins/postgres = 0.0.1
 ```

 ## Install
 What garden does is create a `packages` directory (if there isn't one), and
 to checkout `jesserayadkins/lily` on github.
 It will attempt to cmake, then make
 it.
 From there, supposing you have a script in the origin directory, that
-starting script can do, say, `use lily` and have access to whatever is exported.
+starting script can do, say, `use postgres` and have access to whatever is
+exported.

 This tool is provided as a minimum effort proof-of concept, and should not be